aamiral1/suribot/README.md

 The goal of this system is to enable:

 - Accurate, **grounded chatbot responses** using company knowledge
-- Easy ingestion of documents and website content
+- Easy and user-friendly ingestion of different types of documents and website content (through site-map crawling)
-- A simple internal interface for non-technical users to manage data
+- A simple internal admin dashboard for non-technical users to monitor, configure and manage the chatbot
-- A scalable architecture for real-world deployment
+- A scalable and cloud-native architecture, based on AWS, for real-world deployment

 ---